 Gwinnett County Public Schools employees frequently receive recognition for awards and various national, state, and local accomplishments.
 Professional associations regularly recognize GCPS teachers for their excellence.
 Additionally, each school chooses a Teacher of the Year nominee during the fall.
 From the pool of local school Teachers of the Year, level winners and the GCPS Teacher of the Year are named.

-The district also recognizes its top support staff, including transportation employees, custodial teams, counselors, and media specialists and advocates.
-Additionally, GCPS recognizes teachers with perfect attendance each year.
-School system newsletters prepared by the Department of Communication and Media Relations highlight employee honors.
+Gwinnett County Public Schools also recognizes its top support staff, including transportation employees, custodial teams, counselors, social workers, and media specialists and advocates.
+Digital newsletters prepared by the Department of Communication and Media Relations highlight employee honors.
 In addition, the school system shares employee and school and system accomplishments with the local news media.